bustoutsolutions/siesta/README.md

 Siesta has robust functionality, but does not attempt to solve everything.
 In particular, Moya and RestKit address complementary / alternative concerns, while Alamofire and AFNetworking provide more robust low-level HTTP support.
 Further complicating a comparison, some frameworks are built on top of others.
 When you use Moya, for example, you're also signing up for Alamofire.

-With all that in mind, here is a capabilities comparison:
+With all that in mind, here is a capabilities comparison¹:

 |                             | Siesta             | Alamofire      | RestKit       | Moya      | AFNetworking    | NSURLSession   |
 |:----------------------------|:------------------:|:--------------:|:-------------:|:---------:|:---------------:|:--------------:|